mriyann/DocAssist-Building-Intelligent-Medical-Decision-Support-System/README.md

 Success Metrics
-	After tuning the hyperparameters and evaluating various machine learning models, the highest accuracy was achieved using the KNN Classifier.
+	After tuning the hyperparameters and evaluating various machine learning models, the highest accuracy was achieved using the Random Forest Classifier.

 	The model can be effectively utilized by regional doctors to analyze patient conditions by updating relevant parameters, offering a time-saving and efficient solution, particularly beneficial for intern doctors in the absence of more experienced physicians.